cyn1x/zacvukovic.com/docs/now.md

 ## C Utility Library

 I spend a lot of time returning to fundamentals in other disciplines, so why not Computer Science as well?
 I'm working on <a href="https://github.com/cyn1x/libcspd" target="_blank" rel="noopener noreferrer">libcspd</a> to focus on learning and eventually teaching a plethora of data structures and algorithms.
-This project has been inspired by <a href="https://github.com/ThePrimeagen/kata-machine" target="_blank" rel="noopener noreferrer">kata-machine</a> by ThePrimeagen which serves as a basic introduction to algorithms.
+This project has been inspired by kata-machine by ThePrimeagen which serves as a basic introduction to algorithms.

 Current features: